-The highly skilled drug crime defense attorney, David Pflaum has over 25 years of experience and is dedicated to protecting the rights of his clients and getting the best possible results for them.
+The right drug crime defense attorney with over 25 years of experience, David Pflaum is dedicated to asserting the rights of his clients and getting the best possible results for them.

 The fact that a police officer may have discovered drugs in someone’s possession, car or home, or claims that the drugs were being transported or possessed for sale, does not mean that there is enough evidence for a conviction.

 The accused has constitutional rights.
 Stand up for your rights.
 An experienced criminal defense attorney like Mr. Pflaum makes a difference in the outcome of a drug prosecution.

 Get Out Of Jail.
 Almost all people accused and arrested for a drug-related crime are put in jail.